MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Programming 1 Lessons Copied from Ed.md

 ## Typing

 Java is a strongly, statically typed language.
-The "statically" part of this means that not only does data have a type in Java, but variables also have an explicit type (cf. Python, where data has a type, but the variables used to refer to it don't).
-So if you want a variable that's going to store `int` type data, the variable has to have type `int`.
+The "statically" part of this means that not only does [[data]] have a type in Java, but variables also have an explicit type (cf. Python, where [[data]] has a type, but the variables used to refer to it don't).
+So if you want a variable that's going to store `int` type [[data]], the variable has to have type `int`.
 If you want to store a `float`, the variable should also be of type `float`, and so on.
-Later we will see there is a bit more flexibility, but for now, we should be thinking of matching our variable types to the data exactly.
+Later we will see there is a bit more flexibility, but for now, we should be thinking of matching our variable types to the [[data]] exactly.

 Java has 8 primitive types, which are listed in the ["Introduction to Java" lesson](https://edstem.org/au/courses/10667/lessons/30852/slides/217680).